 The early warning system of the pbb Group has defined criteria respectively threshold values (triggers) for including loans in the watchlist and for being classified as restructuring or workout loans (e.g. past due payments, failure to meet financial ratios - e. g. loan-to-value [LTV], interest service coverage [ISC]).
-The system constantly monitors whether a trigger has been set off.
-In the event of any problems being identified, the credit exposure is analysed and, where appropriate, promptly transferred to watchlist or restructuring and workout loans.
-In this context an assessment is made to determine whether there is an objective indication of an impairment.
+The system - in part on an IT-supported, automated basis - constantly monitors whether a trigger has been set off.
+In case of a corresponding indication, the credit exposure is analysed and presented to the Watchlist Committee.
+Taking into consideration the overall circumstances, the Watchlist Committee then decides whether a prompt transfer of the exposure to watchlist or restructuring and workout loans is appropriate.
+In this context, the financial instruments are reviewed for credit impairment.

-Watchlist and non-performing loans (restructuring and workout loans) are defined as follows:
+Indicators for Watchlist and non-performing loans (restructuring and workout loans) include amongst others:

-Watchlist Loans
+Watchlist loans

-Payments past due by more than 60 days or another defined early warning signal is triggered (for instance insolvency of a main tenant in the REF segment).
+Payments past due by more than 60 days or another defined early warning signal is triggered (for instance insolvency of a main tenant in the REF seg-ment).

-Restructuring Loans
+Restructuring loans

-A default has occurred (for example, due to payments past due by more than 90 days, or the borrower's insolvency), or another contractual or regulatory trigger is applicable.
+A default has occurred (for example, due to payments past due by more than 90 days, or the borrower's insolvency), or another contractual or regula-tory trigger is applicable.
 The focus with restructuring is on active implementation of a restructuring concept - with the objective of either returning the exposure to regular coverage, or realising collateral on the market, without enforcement measures.
-Credit quality is consistently tested for deterioration, and stage 3 impairments (in accordance with IFRS) or specific allowances (in accordance with the HGB) are recognized if necessary.
+Credit quality is consistently tested for deterioration, and stage 3 impairments (in accordance with IFRS) or specific allowances (in accordance with the HGB) are recognized if nec-essary.

-Workout Loans
+Workout loans